| Dim | Name | Owner | What it measures |

 |---|---|

-| 1 | Minor improvement — nice to have, low individual effect |
+| 1 | Minor contribution — nice to have, low impact on goals |

 | Score | Meaning |